 Just think how much Phase 2 would have cost taxpayers with a shady PLA mandate or preference, if not for stakeholders smoking out the backroom corruption?

 Simply put, the Silver Line facts undermine Martire’s pro-PLA arguments.
 It is why Martire and other PLA advocates have been trying to rebrand PLAs into a new term called Community Benefits Agreements or Community Workforce Agreements.
-Despite his best efforts to confuse the public, Martire still has no credibility.
+Despite his best efforts to confuse the public, Martire’s take on government-mandated PLAs and the Silver Line have no credibility.